 Many will tell you that following Jesus is restrictive, but what He actually offers is freedom.
 Freedom from blame, freedom from guilt, freedom from fear, anxiety, sin and death.
 Freedom from eternal separation from God.

 When you accept Jesus, you free yourself from searching for meaning in other things that do not fulfill.
 Wealth, fame, reputation, sex, relationships, education, beauty, health, family… these can all be wonderful things, but ultimate meaning comes from relationship with the one who made you.

 “Thou hast made us for Thyself, O Lord, and our heart is restless until it finds its rest in Thee.” – St. Augustine

 There is hope for the hopeless, rest for the weary, wholeness for the broken, forgiveness for the guilty.
-No matter what we have done, or not done, you can come to Him just as you are.
+No matter what we have done, or not done, we can come to Him just as we are.

 The song by Crowder called Come as You Are sums up this idea beautifully:

 This is why we and so many others are passionate about following Jesus.

 “I am the way, and the truth, and the life.
 No one comes to the Father except through me.”
 John 14:6

 Many of us tend to focus on the exclusivity of this statement rather than think about whether or not it’s true.
 Truth, by its very nature, is exclusive.
 If a statement is true, its denial cannot also be true.
 Don’t let your hangup with the exclusivity claims of Jesus prevent you from experiencing His truth.